pr0me/binaryninja-api/docs/dev/workflows.md

 }
 ```

----

 ## Activity Fundamentals

 An Activity represents a fundamental unit of work within a workflow.
 It encapsulates a specific analysis step or action as a callback function, which is augmented by a JSON configuration.
-This configuration defines the activity’s metadata, eligibility criteria, and execution semantics, allowing it to seamlessly integrate into the workflow system.
+This configuration defines the activity's metadata, eligibility criteria, and execution semantics, allowing it to seamlessly integrate into the workflow system.

 ### Key Characteristics

 - **Shared Across Workflows**:
 An Activity instance is shared among multiple workflows.
-As a result, the callback function must be reentrant, ensuring that it can be safely invoked concurrently across different analysis contexts.
+As a result, the callback function must be re-entrant, ensuring that it can be safely invoked concurrently across different analysis contexts.

 - **Callback Function with Context**:
-The Activity’s callback function operates on an `AnalysisContext`, which provides access to resources such as the binary data, analysis state, and transformation utilities.
+The Activity's callback function operates on an `AnalysisContext`, which provides access to resources such as the binary data, analysis state, and transformation utilities.
 This allows the Activity to perform its specific task, whether analyzing,
 modifying, or transforming the context.

 - **Workflow-Defined Composition**: